To keep up-to-date on Political Science Department News, subscribe to the Department Email List.

 Representing the Republic of Turkey, Cal State L.A.’s student delegation brought home two major awards from this year’s National Model United Nations (NMUN) conference in New York.
 Full coverage of Cal State LA's 2010 MUN Delegation in CSULA Press Release.

 April 2010: Cal State L.A.'s Model United Nations Wins Again!

 At the 2010 Model United Nations conference in New York City in early April, CSULA was awarded Outstanding Position Papers and Distinguished Delegation.
 Over 300 universities attended the 2010 NMUN, including several international delegations from Germany, Italy, Spain, China, and Canada.
 Only 32 schools were awarded Outstanding Position Papers, and 24 schools awarded Distinguished Delegation.
-Full coverage in CSULA press release.

 Nov.
 2008: CSULA Election Coverage